cancerDHC/ccdhmodel/generators/google-sheets/README.md

-# LinkML generator for CCDH
+# Google Sheets to LinkML generator for the CRDC-H model

 ## Setup